IBM/edge-ai-apis/API ReadMes/README_ModelCompression.md

 In order to invoke the restful API, we need to specify the following fields:

-* `file` - This is the state dictionary.
+* `weights` - This is the state dictionary.
 For example:
 ```python
     torch.save(model.state_dict(), "mnist_cnn.pth")
 ```